How it works

 Did you know

-The rotational technique now also used by many of the world's top throwers was first popularised by Soviet thrower Aleksandr Baryshnikov in the early 1970s after being invented by his coach Viktor Alexeyev.
-Baryshnikov went on to set a World record of 22.00m in 1976.
+The rotational technique now used by many of the world's top throwers was first popularised by Soviet thrower Aleksandr Baryshnikov in the early 1970s after being invented by his coach Viktor Alexeyev.
+Baryshnikov went on to set a world record of 22.00m in 1976.

-In 1956, the American was the first athlete for over 40 years to retain his Olympic title.
-He also won a silver medal in 1960 and is credited with developing the glide technique, sometimes known as the O’Brien technique, which involves the putter facing backwards at the rear of the ring and then rotating through 180-degrees before releasing the shot.
+In 1956, the US thrower was the first athlete for more than 40 years to retain his Olympic title.
+He also won a silver medal in 1960 and is credited with developing the glide technique, sometimes known as the O’Brien technique, which involves the putter facing backwards at the rear of the ring and then rotating through 180 degrees before releasing the shot